AAA-Clarissa-K/GameCatalogue/README.md

 <b>Notes:</b><br>
 *Called twice to initially check if null, and then to produce value if not null<br>
 ## Phase 4: Task 3
+I wrote two filtering methods in GameCatalogue that looked fairly similar with each other, so next time I could probably refactor both into one method that returns the filtered game list. <br>
-I wrote the UI as one class for this project:
+Additionally, I wrote the UI as one class for this project, as opposed to having separate classes:
-- Would like to try refactoring separate frames and their buttons as separate classes so components are clearer, and easier to find
+- I would like to try refactoring separate frames and their buttons as separate classes so components are clearer, and easier to find
-- Perhaps creating a helper method that would help create JFrames into the format my program looks, so I don't have to make many calls to do the same thing
+- Perhaps creating a helper method that would help create JFrames into the format my program looks could be helpful, so I don't have to make many calls to do the same thing